 That’s why mattress firmness is so subjective: a 6.5 can feel medium-firm to someone of average weight, medium to a heavy person, and firm to a light person!
 Certainly, if you weigh more than 250 pounds, you’ll want a very firm mattress: check out our roundup of the best mattresses for heavy people to learn more.

-Also consider whether you are a hot sleeper.
-If you tend to overheat on a warm night, then a soft mattress might be a bad idea.
+It's also important to consider if you're a hot sleeper.
+If you tend to overheat on a warm night, a soft mattress might be a bad idea.
 These mattresses tend to be less cooling because you sink more into them, compacting the material and reducing airflow.
 Soft mattresses are also usually made with memory foam, which is notoriously for trapping body heat and reflecting it back at you.

 Another reason to opt for a firmer mattress is if you move around a lot at night, as a firmer mattress makes to change positions, or get out of bed, without feeling stuck.
 For similar reasons, couples may prefer a firmer mattress, as it means you’re less likely to wake each other when you shift about during your sleep.

-You’d think, wouldn’t you, that manufacturers would be able to take all these variables, enter them into an app, and give you a clear result for your ideal level of firmness, right?
-Unfortunately that’s not really possible, for two main reasons.
+You’d think that manufacturers would be able to take all these variables, enter them into an app, and give you a clear result for your ideal level of firmness, right?
+Unfortunately that’s not possible, for two reasons.

 There are also regional, national and cultural differences at play here.
 Europeans, for example, tend to go for mattresses on the firmer side, while North Americans tend towards to softer ones.
-Most Japanese people, meanwhile, sleep on the floor on futons: 3in-thick ‘mattresses’ that are in truth are more like mats.
-Sadly, Westerners who gamely spend months trying to conform to said social norm (this writer included) usually end up with nothing but back pain and misery as a result.
+Most Japanese people, meanwhile, sleep on the floor on futons: three inch thick ‘mattresses’ that are in truth are more like mats.
+Sadly, Westerners who spend months trying to conform to said social norm (this writer included) usually end up with nothing but back pain and misery as a result.

 In short, the most important guide to what kind of mattress you should choose is what you’ve enjoyed before.
 Do, however, be careful on that score.